ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Therefore the usage of the UML diagrams should be decided with care and insight.

-One UML diagram that I find very useful for communicating process logic between people of different backgrounds, is the [UML activity diagram](http://agilemodeling.com/artifacts/activityDiagram.htm), because to me it is the most natural way of explaining components and their dependencies by drawing boxes and connecting them with lines.
+One UML diagram that I find very useful for communicating process logic between people of different backgrounds, is the [UML activity diagram](http://agilemodeling.com/artifacts/activityDiagram.htm), because to me it is the most natural way of explaining activities and their dependencies by drawing boxes and connecting them with lines.

 The UML activity diagram allows to model flow of control and data.
 By using a simple trick it can be enhanced to even indicate the caller of a process step.